KevinJump/uSync/uSync.TemplateTracker/readme.md

 - [ ] run a filewatcher for file changes while project is running
 - [ ] handle movement of templates (change the layout changes the parent)

+### Filewatcher
+The file watcher stuff is potentially quite dangorous (many hanldes, lots of memeory, espeically if it ran near a live site), as such it might not be worth approaching it from this angle, a health check might be a better way to do this.

 ### Notes
 - this may or may not be practical.
 The main issue is how filewatchers can trigger 'alot' so we will need